icculus/mojozork/README.md

 Hello sailor!

 This is an implementation of Infocom's Z-Machine.
-The Z-Machine is an virtual machine that's something like a high-level CPU.
+The Z-Machine is a virtual machine that's something like a high-level CPU.
 To keep their games portable and easier to write, Infocom's games all use this fake processor and ship with a platform-specific Z-Machine "emulator" ... so a game could run wherever